-Training Planning And Approval Process:

-The Tribes will invest in its employees to the extent there is a return.
+7.9.3 The Tribes will invest in its employees to the extent there is a return.
 Planning individual or program training, whether for a short-term training (seminar, conference, workshop, webinar, core technical training, etc.) or a longer-term training plan (college degree, work experience, internship, academy, succession & leadership training, etc.) is effective when the overall benefit of the training activity to the Tribes is considered.